barryceelen/wp-hide-show-password/README.txt

 1. Install hideShowPassword either via the [Plugins Add New Screen](http://codex.wordpress.org/Plugins_Add_New_Screen), or by uploading the files to your server
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Optionally edit the plugin settings on the 'General Settings' page

 == Changelog ==

+= 2.0.0 =

+* Optionally toggle password visibility via a checkbox below the password field
+* Update hideShowPassword.js to version 2.0.4

 = 1.0.4 =